-Addressing the misconception that many critics of rational therapy tend to hold, Ellis clarifies that adopting rationality is not synonymous to living a cold, unfeeling and mechanical existence.
-On the contrary, he argues:
+Addressing the misconception that many critics of rational therapy tend to hold, Ellis clarifies that adopting rationality is not synonymous with living a cold, unfeeling and mechanical existence.

 Some people perceive, move, THINK and feel, whereas others perceive, move, think and FEEL.
 The latter predominantly feel, whilst the former are those who predominantly think.